ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 fi
 ```

 * Then, decide how often you want to execute the script.
-Our servers are in the Netherlands so the timezone is set to CEST
+Our servers are in the Netherlands so the timezone is set to CET
   * In my case, I’d like to run the script at 1900 CEST every night.
 Translated to cron, that is `0 19 * * *`

 <c><p class="callout info">If you need help in translating the time you want to cron, you can visit [https://crontab.guru/](https://crontab.guru/) and [https://www.worldtimebuddy.com/](https://www.worldtimebuddy.com/)</p></c>